giladaya/get-sheet-done/README.md

 # GetSheetDone
-Helper library to pull data from google spreadsheets
+Helper library to pull data from google spreadsheets.
 Live demo: https://giladaya.github.io/get-sheet-done/

 ## Caveats
 This is a simple library intended to provide a quick-and-dirty way to only **read** data from a Google spreadsheet.
 The document you read from must be publicly published for this to work and the entire sheet data is fetched.
-If you need something more sophisticated, checkout the [Google Sheets API](https://developers.google.com/sheets/api/)
+If you need something more sophisticated, take a look at  the [Google Sheets API](https://developers.google.com/sheets/api/)

 ## Usage
-### General
+### Preparation
 - In the spreadsheet, `file -> publish to web`
 - Note the document key in the URL